 As the former Chair of the Committee on Children, Families and Persons with Disabilities, Sonia has been a strong advocate for the rights of people with disabilities, including filing legislation to ensure that people with disabilities in Massachusetts cannot be denied treatment on the basis of disability and protect them from the life-threatening discrimination they have faced, including from our own state government during the COVID-19 pandemic.
 She has also been a strong supporter and co-sponsor of legislation that will expand housing options for people with disabilities, reduce workplace discrimination against people with disabilities, create more higher education opportunities for students with intellectual disabilities, autism, and other developmental disabilities, and protect people with intellectual or developmental disabilities from abuse.

-Moreover, Sonia knows that so many policy issues – from housing to education to workforce development – will have major effects on people with disabilities.
-As governor, she will ensure that the voices of people with disabilities are represented throughout the policy development and implementation work of her administration to make sure the critical needs of this population are fully considered.
+Sonia knows that so many policy issues – from housing to education to workforce development – will have major effects on people with disabilities.
+Our next governor ensure that the voices of people with disabilities are represented throughout the policy development and implementation work of her administration to make sure the critical needs of this population are fully considered.

 Crack down on discrimination against people with disabilities in housing, healthcare, and employment, including by: